 After the ankle is sprained the ligaments may not completely regain the strength they had before the injury.
 This makes it easier to re-sprain the ankle.
-Having a previous ankle sprain is the greatest risk factor for having another one.
+Having a previous ankle sprain is the biggest risk factor for having another one.

 One possible cause of flat feet is that the body flattens the arch and rolls the ankle inward to keep the ankle stable and prevent it from rolling to the outside.
 The body may be protecting the ankle from another sprain by putting the foot into a position that would make it difficult to roll the ankle.

 If the inside edge of the foot is making contact with the ground the ankle would have to travel a lot farther to roll again.
-A flattened arch also compresses the structures on the outside of the ankle which gives the ankle an even greater feeling of stability.
+A flattened arch also compresses the structures on the outside of the ankle which can give the ankle a greater feeling of stability.